lextoumbourou/notes/notes/permanent/residual-vector-quantization.md

 RVQ was first applied to audio in the [Soundstream](https://blog.research.google/2021/08/soundstream-end-to-end-neural-audio.html) paper by Google Researchers and has since been used in popular neural audio compression architectures like [Encodec](https://github.com/facebookresearch/encodec) and [DAC](https://github.com/descriptinc/descript-audio-codec).

-To understand, RVQ.
-First, let's ignore the R part of RVQ, leaving us with **Vector Quantisation (VQ)**.
+To understand RVQ, let's start by ignoring the R part of RVQ to focus on **Vector Quantisation (VQ)**.

 ## Vector Quantisation

 Quantisation refers to converting infinite values into discrete finite values.

-In VQ, we can encode a signal by encoding it into [Vectors](vector.md), then querying each vector to find the closest neighbour in a lookup table called a **codebook**.
+In VQ, we encode a signal into a series of [Vectors](vector.md), then query each vector to find the closest neighbour in a lookup table called a **codebook**.
 Now, we can represent an entire chunk or *"frame"* of a signal with a single **code**.

 ![Vector Quantisation](../../../_media/vector-quantisation%20(3).png)

+The codebook table is nothing more than an embedding matrix, where the table size is the codebook size, and the vector size is the codebook dimensions: `codebook = nn.Embedding(codebook_size, codebook_dim)`.
+Like an embedding table, the weights are learned alongside the rest of the network during training.

-Vector quantisation comes originally from [signal processing](https://en.wikipedia.org/wiki/Vector_quantization) and has been exploited through image modelling architectures like [VQ-VAE](https://arxiv.org/abs/1711.00937) and [VQGAN](https://compvis.github.io/taming-transformers/).
+Vector quantisation comes originally from [signal processing](https://en.wikipedia.org/wiki/Vector_quantization) and has been exploited throughout image modelling architectures like [VQ-VAE](https://arxiv.org/abs/1711.00937) and [VQGAN](https://compvis.github.io/taming-transformers/).

 ## Vector Quantisation for Audio